johnathanvidu/switcher-js/README.md

 discover will emit a ready event when auto discovery completed.

-phone-id (optional) - will be defaulted to 0000 if no value provided device-pass (optional) - will be defaulted to 00000000 if no value provided
+phone-id (optional) - will be defaulted to 0000 if no value provided<br/>
+device-pass (optional) - will be defaulted to 00000000 if no value provided

 Examples: